-Bulgaria is a member of the EU, but not a member of the Eurozone.
-The country has its own currency, which is called the Lev.
-As the country is an EU member, the Bulgarian government is obliged to report its finances according to rules laid down in the Maastricht Treaty and these figures are monitored by Eurostat.
+As Bulgaria is an EU member, the Bulgarian government is obliged to report its finances according to rules laid down in the Maastricht Treaty.
+These figures are monitored by Eurostat.

 The IMF also reports net debt figures.
-The headline debt to GDP figures refer to “gross debt.”
+The headline debt-to-GDP figures refer to “gross debt”.
 Net debt is calculated by deducting all of the financial assets held by the government of a country from its gross debt.
-At the end of 2017, Bulgaria’s net debt to GDP ratio was 10.9%.
-This means that Bulgaria’s assets could pay off more than half of the country’s national debt.

 Bulgaria wasn’t hit as hard by the 2008 global financial crisis as the larger economies in the world.
-Nonetheless, the general global economic slowdown did impact on the Bulgarian economy.
-The country’s rapid rate of growth was hit hard by the global downturn.
-The graph below from Eurostat shows that the country’s economy experienced a sharp retraction throughout 2009.
-However, Bulgaria has managed to keep its GDP changes in positive territory since that year.
+Nonetheless, the general global economic slowdown did impact the Bulgarian economy.

 What is Bulgaria’s credit rating?